 The legal basis for such processing of your personal data is therefore your consent (Art.
 6(1)(a) GDPR).
 Please note that you are not legally required to provide us with your personal data.
 However, without your personal data we will not be able to send you our newsletters.

-You can opt-out of these types of communications at any time, by clicking the ‘unsubscribe’ link at the footer of each communication.
+You can opt-out of our newsletter communications at any time, by clicking the ‘unsubscribe’ link at the footer of each communication.

 Under the General Data Protection Regulation (GDPR), you have the following rights: